bellegallegos/Week-5-Coding-Assignment/README.md

 # Week-5-Coding-Assignment

 ## Description
-Created a Menu that displayed Teams and Players.
+Created a Menu that displayed what day and class an instructor is teaching.

-The Menu allows for Teams and Players to be Created, Deleted and Viewed.
+The Menu allows for a schedule to be Created, Deleted and Viewed.